eclipse-ee4j/jakartaee-examples/README.md

 [Tutorial](tutorial/README.md) examples are examples that happen to be used in the current version of the tutorial.
 They are a mix of focused examples, and more elaborate examples.
 They are currently specifically a work in progress and may be moved to various other locations within this repo.

-### Eleborate (future)
+### Elaborate (future)

-Eleborate examples are more complex and demonstrate multiple technologies and APIs to work together towards some practical goal.
+Elaborate examples are more complex and demonstrate multiple technologies and APIs to work together towards some practical goal.

 ### Applications (future)